5.56×45mm NATO: History

 Springfield Armory's Earle Harvey lengthened the .222 Remington cartridge case to meet the requirements.
 It was then known as the .224 Springfield.
 Concurrently with the SCHV project, Springfield Armory was developing a 7.62mm rifle.
 Harvey was ordered to cease all work on the SCHV to avoid any competition for resources.

 Eugene Stoner of Armalite (a division of Fairchild Industries) had been advised to produce a scaled-down version of the 7.62mm AR-10 design.
 In May 1957, Stoner gave a live-fire demonstration of the prototype of the AR-15 for General Willard G. Wyman, Commander-in-Chief of CONARC.
 As a result, CONARC ordered rifles to test.
 Stoner and Sierra Bullet's Frank Snow began work on the .222 Remington cartridge.
 Using a ballistic calculator, they determined that a 55-grain bullet would have to be fired at 3300 ft/s to achieve the 500-yard performance necessary.

 Robert Hutton (technical editor of Guns & Ammo magazine) started development of a powder load to reach the 3300 ft/s goal.
 He used DuPont IMR4198, IMR3031, and an Olin powder to work up loads.
 Testing was done with a Remington 722 rifle with a 22-inch Apex barrel.
 During a public demonstration, the round successfully penetrated the U.S. steel helmet as required.
-But testing showed chamber pressures to be excessively high.
+But testing showed that chamber pressures were excessively high.

 Stoner contacted both Winchester and Remington about increasing the case capacity.
 Remington created a larger cartridge called the ".222 Special", which was loaded with DuPont IMR4475 powder.

 During parallel testing of the T44E4 (future M14) and the AR-15 in 1958, the T44E4 experienced 16 failures per 1,000 rounds fired compared to 6.1 for the AR-15.

-Due to several different .222 caliber cartridges being developed for the SCHV project, the 222 Special was renamed .223 Remington in 1959.
-In May of that year, a report was produced stating that five- to seven-man squads armed with AR-15 rifles had higher hit probabilities than 11-man squads armed with M-14 rifles.
+Due to several different .222-caliber cartridges being developed for the SCHV project, the .222 Special was renamed .223 Remington in 1959.
+In May of that year, a report found that five- to seven-man squads armed with AR-15 rifles had higher hit probabilities than 11-man squads armed with M-14 rifles.
 At a 4th of July picnic, Air Force General Curtis LeMay fired an AR-15 and was very impressed with it.
 He ordered a number of them to replace M2 carbines that were in use by the Air Force.
 By November, testing at Aberdeen Proving Ground showed that the AR-15 failure rate had declined to 2.5 failures per 1,000 rounds, resulting in the M-16 being approved for Air Force Trials.